aditzel/discord-guild-management-admin/README.md

 of all of the members involved in the raid.
 One of the currently most popular communication tools is [Discord](https://discordapp.com).
 This project is a personal endeavor in buildig an admin API service to power a Discord Bot and an SPA admin tool to manage and track raid events.

+Currently, as of version 1.0.0-SNAPSHOT, the UI is generated on the server side.
+This is temporary in order to get the larger moving pieces in place.
+In an upcoming version I will be splitting the UI to an SPA framework and this project will just provide a RESTful API.

 ## Create a Discord App And Generate Client Secrets

 1. Visit [https://discordapp.com/developers/applications/me]